Is a Safety Deposit Box Worth It? (Yes, Here's Why)

 This may not be an issue if your bank is near your home.
 However, banks that are located far away from your home will not be ideal if you have to access your safety deposit box frequently.

-3. Do You Want to Share Access to Your Safety Deposit Box?
+3. Sharing Access to Your Safety Deposit Box

 You should also consider if you want anybody else to have access to your safety deposit box.
 Since you’re allowed to add co-lessors to the box, you may want to add a spouse or family member.
 But remember, the co-lessor will have complete access to the contents in the box.
 The person you choose to add should be someone you completely trust.